michaelrambeau/talks/2025/sst/slides.md

 ## Context

-- We are building Calliope, a web application (SPA) connected to a REST API.
+We are building Calliope, a web application (SPA) connected to a REST API.

-- 50 end-points: GET (26), POST (22) & PUT (2)
+50 end-points: GET (26), POST (22) & PUT (2)

-- Most of the backend logic is in the monorepo `cci-calliope` that combines the React SPA and the API (100% TypeScript)
+Most of the backend logic is in the monorepo `cci-calliope` that combines the React SPA and the API (100% TypeScript)

-- Also: multiple services from other repos `cci-*` (Python)
+Also: multiple services from other repos `cci-*` (Python)

 ---

-## What we use currently: [serverless](https://www.serverless.com/) 3
+## What we use currently: [serverless](https://www.serverless.com/) Framework 3

 ![Serverless Logo](https://cdn.prod.website-files.com/60acbb950c4d6606963e1fed/60acbb950c4d66854e3e2013_logo%20serverless%20dark.svg)

-- An open-source CLI tool to build, configure, and deploy serverless applications.
+An open-source CLI tool to build, configure, and deploy serverless applications.

-- Can be used for:
+Can be used for:

 - APIs end-point (AWS Lambda functions + API ApiGatewayV2)
 - CRON jobs
 - ...

-- Written in JS but can handle TypeScript (via esbuild plugin) and Python code
+Written in JS but can handle TypeScript (via esbuild plugin) and Python code

 ---

 ## How it looks like

-### Configuration with yml files
+Configuration with yml files

 - `serverless.yml` describes the application configuration, sets up the environment variables
 - `function.yml` describes all AWS Lambda functions: handlers + events that trigger the functions